bevyengine/rfcs/rfcs/49-animation-primitives.md

 of keyframes and the representation of said keyframes, and a typical game with multiple character animations may several hundreds or thousands of curves to sample from.
-To both help cut down on memory usage and minimize cache misses, it's useful to compress the most usecases seen by a
+To both help cut down on memory usage and minimize cache misses, it'd be useful to compress the most common usecases.

 `f32` is by far the most commonly animated type, and is foundational for building more complex types (i.e. Vec2, Vec3, Vec4, Quat, Transform), which makes it a